 - University of Pittsburgh Biomedical Sciences Master's Program

 - Scripps College

 - University of Virginia

-A final review of all application materials, including all college and post-baccalaureate coursework, letters of reference, MCAT scores, University of Pittsburgh School of Medicine interview reports, and any updates will be conducted by the Admissions Special Programs Committee.
-If all requirements have been met and there are no negative references, comportment, or academic-integrity issues, an acceptance will be tendered.
+Please Note: A final review of all application materials, including but not limited to all college and post-baccalaureate course work, letters of reference, University of Pittsburgh School of Medicine interview reports and any updates from the programs will be conducted by the Admissions Special Programs Committee, which will then make the final decision to admit or not.